basicallyjustkhan/Step-It-Academy/README.md

 ## About

 All the tasks/code done in c# is being located in this repository.
 All the code inculded above works, only "//fail" ones doesn't function as intended.
+If any mistakes have been detected by you, feel free to inform me about them, and if you have done any chnaged to the code make sure to comment what the specific code is intended for.
+That would make easier for other developers to understand the code.

 ### Make the change